AliceO2Group/QualityControl/doc/Advanced.md

         "filterRotateMaxBytes": "",       "": "Maximum size of the discard file.", "filterRotateMaxFiles": "",       "": "Maximum number of discard files."
       },
+      "bookkeeping": {                    "": "Configuration of the bookkeeping (optional)", "url": "localhost:4001",          "": "Url of the bookkeeping API (port is usually different from web interface)" },
       "postprocessing": {                 "": "Configuration parameters for post-processing", "periodSeconds": 10.0,            "": "Sets the interval of checking all the triggers.
 One can put a very small value", "": "for async processing, but use 10 or more seconds for synchronous operations",